Morialta Conservation Park will undergo an exciting upgrade to include a unique new nature playspace.

 Environment Minister Ian Hunter announced that $900,000 would be spent upgrading visitor facilities at Morialta, including the exciting playground, due for completion in August 2017.

 The Stradbroke Road picnic area will have four themed play areas: Frog island, Great snake, Kookaburra nest and Climbing boulders, as well as paths, lawns, creeks and climbing trees.
+The images below provide an insight into the future play areas.

 At the Kookaburra nest play area, giant lifelike nests of different heights can be climbed and explored; at Frog Island children can explore an Aboriginal fire pit, search for animal carvings in the bush and use stepping stones to cross a creek.